When governments imposed COVID-19 work from home orders, some legal departments and law firms were better prepared than others to support remote work.

 While on the subject of contracts, if lawyers cannot get out of the house to get documents signed for that M&A deal they are working on, there is an app for that: Doxly (now of Litera) a legal transaction management platform.

 Of course this list is not exhaustive and there are many, many more great legal tech offerings, but the point is, no matter what the legal team’s area of expertise, there is likely software out there to help get the job done.
-(To find one, check out this great searchable list of legal tech companies compiled by Stanford Law School’s CodeX Program).
+(To find one, check out this great searchable list of legal tech companies compiled by Stanford Law School’s CodeX Program, or this article from law practice management software company Litify on legal software).

 Another tool for legal teams to consider is project management software.
 Implementing project management principles into legal matters is a good idea to consider.
 In fact, many companies and law firms have positions dedicated to LPM (legal project management) and there is software to help with the task too.
 We are fans for Jira, Asana and Airtable.